beoutbreakprepared/nCoV2019/README.md

 Please get in touch should you want to contribute line list data, have any questions or just want to say hi: pigottdm@uw.edu and/or moritz.kraemer@zoo.ox.ac.uk

+We promote open collaboration among researchers and encourage users of this data to make best efforts to collaborate with representatives of the groups that generate the data and involve them in their analyses where appropriate.
+Please get in touch should you require more information.

 # Reconstructed line lists and data descriptor

 Daily updates are usually processed by 10pm PT (1am EST, 6am GMT) and can be found the [latest data folder](/latest_data).